Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach: Introduction

-A more rigorous approach to analyzing cascaded cylindrical metasurfaces is to start from network parameters, where multiple azimuthal modes can be incorporated simultaneously.
-Hence, the higher-order coupling between layers can be intrinsically modeled, and the aforementioned fabrication difficulties circumvented.
-An ABCD matrix formulation in cylindrical coordinates can be adopted to accurately capture the radial wave propagation in cascaded structures [\ref{Sipus_2018}].
-However, ABCD matrices involve total electric and magnetic fields and thus are not suitable for synthesizing scattering properties of the metasurfaces.
-Under this scenario, a wave matrix approach, relating the incident and scattered electric fields on one side of the metasurfaces to those on the other side [\ref{Collin}], is a better choice.
-Not only do wave matrices provide scattered field information, but they also allow the simple analysis of cascaded structures through matrix multiplication.
+A more rigorous approach to analyzing cascaded cylindrical metasurfaces is to start from network parameters, where multiple azimuthal modes can be accounted for simultaneously.
+Hence, higher-order coupling between layers can be intrinsically modeled, and the aforementioned fabrication difficulties circumvented.
+An ABCD (transmission) matrix formulation in cylindrical coordinates can be adopted to accurately capture the radial wave propagation in cascaded structures [\ref{Sipus_2018}].
+However, ABCD matrices involve total electric and magnetic fields and thus are not well suited for synthesizing the scattering properties of the metasurfaces.
+A wave matrix approach, relating the incident and scattered electric fields on one side of the metasurfaces to those on the other side [\ref{Collin}], is a better choice.
+Not only do wave matrices directly provide scattered field information, but they also allow for the simple analysis of cascaded structures through matrix multiplication.
 In [\ref{Ranjbar_2017}], this method was exploited to design cascaded, planar metasurfaces with arbitrarily specified $S$ matrices.
 The wave matrix theory for azimuthally invariant structures in cylindrical coordinates has been derived in [\ref{my_TAP}] to model the cascaded metasurfaces illustrated in Fig. \ref{fig1}.
 The power of this method was demonstrated by synthesizing interesting azimuthally invariant devices such as polarization converter and polarization splitter analytically.

-As noted, only azimuthally-invariant metasurfaces, which do not involve any conversion between azimuthal modes, were investigated in this previous work [\ref{my_TAP}].
+As noted, only azimuthally-invariant metasurfaces, which do not involve conversion between azimuthal modes, were investigated in this previous work [\ref{my_TAP}].
 Since fields along a cylindrical geometry can be decomposed into elementary cylindrical waves with different azimuthal orders, arbitrary field transformation is not possible with merely azimuthally-invariant structures.
-In order to address this issue, we combine the concepts of multimodal matrix analysis [\ref{Alsolamy_2021}] as well as the mode matching technique [\ref{Sipus_2019}].
+In order to address this issue, we combine the concepts of multimodal matrix analysis [\ref{Alsolamy_2021}] and the mode matching technique [\ref{Sipus_2019}].
 By considering multiple azimuthal modes simultaneously, the proposed theory can be generalized, and azimuthal mode converters successfully designed [\ref{my_APS}].